Goidz/acid-annies-gig-guide/README.md

 </details>

-  I had several indentation and whitespace errors which I fixed.
+- I had several indentation and whitespace errors which I fixed using CI pep8 linter as guide.

-  Had a bare except error which was fixed by specifying the type of error that is expected.
+- Had a bare except error which was fixed by specifying the type of error that is expected.
 In this case a ValueError.

+- Struggled to get URL inputs to function.
+Eventually found help online and imported URL Validator Regex.

+- Had some problems with some of the date validation.
+Specifically "fromisoformat".
+Found some help online.

+- Had a problem trying to allow genres entered without spacing.
+Used .join to solve this by removing whitespace.

-- Ran and tested the app on 2 desktop computers and two different phones.
+- Ran and tested the app on 2 desktop computers.
   The desktop computers worked perfectly fine on both Chrome and Firefox but not Safari.
-  The iphones did not run past the welcome message.

 - The user input were tested for all functions making sure that the error messages gets applied when neccessary and correctly.

-- Tested the Google Sheets by repeatingly running the program and getting the correct results.
+- Tested the Google Sheet by repeatingly running the program and getting the correct results.

 - Used [Python Tutor](https://pythontutor.com/cp/composingprograms.html#mode=edit) for problem solving help.

-- Tested all external andd image links provided in the readme file.
+- Tested all external and image links provided in the readme file.

-- Fixed grammer and typing errors using [Grammarly](https://www.grammarly.com/)
+- Fixed grammar and typing errors using [Grammarly](https://www.grammarly.com/)

+## Acknowledgements:

+- My tutor, Antonio Rodriguez, for guidance and

+- Learnt about Django Regex URL validation here: [Regex URL Validation](https://stackoverflow.com/questions/7160737/how-to-validate-a-url-in-python-malformed-or-not)

+-